Suffolk has a long coastline meaning there are many beaches to choose from, we have picked 5 beaches in Suffolk for family fun.

 Southwold is a charming north Suffolk seaside town bounded by the rivers and the ocean, on the Suffolk Heritage Coast.

 The beach here is sandy with shingle and rows of brightly coloured beach huts that you can hire.
-There is life guard cover and parking (pay in the Summer).
+There are lifeguard cover and parking (pay in the Summer).
 There is an old pier on Southwold beach and a lot of amenities like cafes, loos and easy eating restaurants.

 Suffolk is home to almost 27 miles of coast with six of their beaches winning awards in the past few years so you know they are clean and safe.